 In the continuity of our awareness-raising actions, our mobile librarians are trained in specialized themes and offer a specific program to children.

-In addition to these thematics, our teams have integrated awareness sessions on social themes adapted to the environment and the public (health, hygiene, disability, family planning, money management, domestic violence, etc.)
+In addition to these thematics, our teams have integrated awareness sessions on social themes adapted to each environment and public : health, hygiene, disability, family planning, money management, domestic violence, etc.

 The aim is to fundamentally change behaviour and encourage Cambodians to become ambassadors for these issues themselves to their families and local communities.